 French law requires a tenant to be insured against the damage to the property (assurance d'habitation), so we recommend doing this as soon as possible.
 If you use the same agency as the last tenant (ask the landlord as they often have a copy of the contact), you can usually phone them get a price and send a cheque.

-A standard multi-risk insurance covers damage from fires, floods, explosions.
+A standard multi-risk insurance covers damage from fires, storm damage or ground movement.
 You can then choose from different options such as third-party liability ( responsabilité civile), which usually covers all people living the flat and theft (you define the value of your personal belongings), etc.

 Everything is subject to the specific terms and conditions in your contract.
 Standard contracts are annual with automatic renewal.
 You might be obliged to give 2-3 months notice to cancel the contract.
 Insurance is usually paid for the whole year in advance or quarterly.
 If you cancel the contract before the term, you may receive a proportion of the fees back from the agency.

 Nearly everyone living in France has to pay local taxes (taxe d'habitation).
 You have to be registered at the local town hall but usually the landlord will do this, as they pay a related property tax (taxe foncière).